satya4satyanm/Multiplyer-Chess/README.md

 By this the game should be running on `http://localhost:3000`

-## Chezz Chess Project is made out of two parts:
+## MMO Chess Project structure:

 * Client
     * Socket.io(Socket.IO enables real-time bidirectional event-based communication)
-    * HTML5, CSS3, java script , jquery and the awesome bootstrap and font awesome to add the icons
+    * HTML5, CSS3, JavaScript, jquery and the awesome bootstrap and font awesome to add the icons

 * Server :